core-wg/yang-cbor/draft-ietf-core-sid.md

   communication process.

-While IANA ultimately maintains the registries that govern SIDs for IETF-defined modules, various support tools such as yangcatalog.org need to provide the support to enable SID assignment and use for modules still in IETF development.
+While IANA ultimately maintains the registries that govern SIDs for IETF-defined modules, various support tools (such as, at the time of writing, the YANG Catalog {{-yangcatalog}}) need to provide the support to enable SID assignment and use for modules still in IETF development.
 Developers of open-source or proprietary YANG modules also need to be able to serve as such